raven-black-dream/digital-garden/posts/Characters/Ghouls/Balc.md

 ## Advantages
 ### Disciplines
-Potence (or one of the physical):
+Potence (or one of the physical): 1

 ### Backgrounds
+Domain: 1
+Resources: 2
+Retainers: 1
+Status: 1

 ### Virtues
-Conscience/Conviction:
+Conscience/Conviction: 2
-Self-Control/Instinct:
+Self-Control/Instinct: 4
-Courage:
+Courage: 4

 ### Other Traits
-Humanity:
+Humanity: 8
-Willpower:
+Willpower: 5

 ---